-To diagnose insomnia that is not part of an underlying medical condition, your doctor will often start by asking you questions regarding your health history, family history, sleep patterns, and environment.
+For a doctor to make a diagnosis of insomnia that is not part of an underlying medical condition, they will often start by asking you questions regarding your medical history, family history, sleep patterns, and environment.
 Questionnaires that focus on things like when you go to bed, how long it takes you to fall asleep, and whether you feel rested are also helpful.

-A physical exam will be used to look for signs of other health problems.
+They use a physical exam to look for signs of other health problems.
 Listening to the heart and lungs is often crucial in diagnosing sleep apnea.
-Sometimes, a blood test will be recommended to diagnose certain health conditions like a thyroid disorder, especially if you have other symptoms.
+Sometimes, they recommend a blood test to diagnose certain health conditions, like a thyroid disorder, especially if you have other symptoms.

 Oftentimes, your doctor might recommend a review of your sleep habits by completing a sleep diary for 1-2 weeks.
-Templates for sleep diaries can be found online.
+You can find templates for sleep diaries online.
 Usually, you will take note of when you fall asleep, wake up, how drowsy you feel throughout the day, when you drink caffeine and alcohol, and when you exercise.
-This record can help your doctor determine if certain habits are affecting your sleep.
+This sleep history can help your doctor determine if certain habits are affecting your sleep.